-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 The next question comes from the line of Piyush Mubayi from Goldman Sachs.

-Piyush Mubayi
+Q - Piyush Mubayi

-When I look at your guidance, which looks at -- for the call, which looks at a recovery from the past quarter, can you give us a sense of where we are as of the month of April to give you the confidence that, that recovery is taking place or we should look for a number that's better than that?
+When I look at your guidance, which looks at a recovery from the past quarter, can you give us a sense of where we are as of the month of April to give you the confidence that recovery is taking place or we should look for a number that's better than that?
 And the second thing is when you look at all of the verticals which have taken off during the course of the last couple of weeks/last couple of months, how many do you think will come back with gusto to now?
 And an extension of that very question is, how should we think of the medical vertical, particularly where there was so much traffic that came back during the first quarter?
 And how should we think of the monetization in that specific vertical going forward?

 Piyush, I'll take that.
-I think -- so when you're looking at the verticals that have come back, our current guidance factor in how each of our advertising vertical sectors have performed in April as well as recently in May.
+When you're looking at the verticals that have come back, our current guidance factored in how each of our advertising vertical sectors has performed in April as well as recently in May.
 I mean we see this mainly as a trajectory in which the off-line businesses are opening up.
 If you think about Baidu's business, we're best at interest generation, driving leads for our businesses.
-And what has happened over the last few months is as the stores were closed down, no one's buying leads because the leads goes to nowhere.
+And what has happened over the last few months is as the stores were closed down, no one's buying leads because the leads go to nowhere.
 So as these businesses are opening up across the country, then the advertisers would come back to our platform and start bidding for the traffic to help them generate sales.
 So it's built into our model, and what we are anticipating is that May should be better, and then June should be better than May, okay?

 And with regards to health care, you're seeing tremendous traffic come back.
-You're seeing us -- the strategy we adopted with mobile ecosystem, being able to not only offer our own content such as Baidu Health Wiki but also third-party content through BJH account, through Mini Programs, through Managed Page.
+You're seeing the strategy we adopted with mobile ecosystem, being able to not only offer our own content such as Baidu Health Wiki but also third-party content through BJH account, through Mini Programs, through Managed Page.
 So we have a wealth of information.
-And then on top of that, being able to insert, for example, short videos of doctor talking about procedure, for example, inserting this live broadcasting where people are talking for over an hour, industry experts and so forth.
+And then on top of that, being able to insert, for example, short videos of doctor talking about procedure, inserting this live broadcasting where people are talking for over an hour, industry experts and so forth.
 So that wealth of knowledge really helps generate a lot of traffic.
 But again, with regards to monetization, the assumption here is that these clinics and these hospitals have to be open.
 So we believe as COVID-19 gets contained, as there's no more rush to go to hospital to treat this particular pandemic, hospitals will be opened up for regular procedures, checkups and so forth.
-And when those things happen, we should see better monetization with health care.
+And when those things happen, we should see better monetization with health-care.
 So we're pretty bullish going into Q2.
 We think that the recovery should continue even after Q2.

 Operator